ghoomfrog/kid/README.md

 ## Blobs

 Blobs are global keys stored in disk (alongside memory).
-They're suffixed by `!`.
+They're suffixed with `!`.

 ```kid
 todos! =